onef9day/testsshandgit/readme.md

 ## Test
-This is simple test for git, ssh and gpg on windows
+This is simple test for git, ssh and gpg on windows. test 1